Dished

 solution

-• Generate grocery lists based on recipes you discover.
+• Generate grocery lists for easy cooking.

 lessons learned